AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-secure.md

 1. Save the **Recovery Codes** presented in a safe and accessible place.

-   If you cannot provide a Verification Code to log in to your [!DNL Commerce] account, using a Recovery Code is the only way to regain account access.
+   If you cannot provide a verification code to log in to your [!DNL Commerce] account, using a recovery code is the only way to regain account access.

-   Each Recovery Code is one-time use only, so do not try to reuse a Recovery Code you have already used previously (but you can always generate more---see the following for details).
+   Each recovery code is one-time use only, but you can always [generate](#generate-new-recovery-codes) new ones.
 Recovery Codes are case-sensitive.

    ![View recovery codes](./assets/2fa-view-recovery.png)<!-- zoom -->